 Multifocal and contralateral tumors

-As noted above, lobular breast cancer is more likely to be multifocal or multicentric (more than one tumor per breast) and bilateral (diagnosed in both breasts) than other breast cancer types.
+As noted above, lobular breast cancer is more likely to be multifocal or bilateral than other breast cancer types.
 While five-year survival rates are similar, ten-year survival rates are lower for multifocal breast cancer.
 In addition, five-year survival rates are lower for women with contralateral breast cancer compared to those with tumors only in one breast.
 This appears to be because bilateral breast tumors tend to have more aggressive characteristics.
-Lobular breast cancer patients should receive MRIs of both breasts before surgery to identify all tumors.
-The higher possibility of undetected lesions in lobular breast cancer argues for systemic treatment in addition to lumpectomy and radiotherapy even for relatively small lobular tumors.
+MRIs of both breasts before surgery to identify all tumors could be beneficial for lobular breast cancer patients.
+The higher possibility of undetected lesions in lobular breast cancer argues for systemic treatment in addition to lumpectomy and radiotherapy even for relatively small tumors.

 Factors associated with recurrence